Meet the berries and herbs we use in our craft tea blends.

 Harvest time: end of August until end of October

 In September, Finnish forests turn red with lingonberries.
 The berry is known as the red gold of the Nordic forests, and with good reason; the lingonberry is abundant, easy to pick and incredibly nutritious.
 Lingonberries contain large quantities of fruit acids, which give them a sharp taste, and they keep well without sugar or preservatives.
 Because of this, they were an important source of vitamins and other nutrients all year round in Finland long before freezers were invented.

-Wild strawberry has always been Finns’ favourite berry.
+Strawberry has always been one of Finland's favourite berries.
 In the days of slash-and-burn farming wild strawberries grew in culturally influenced places in fields and around people’s homes.
 Nowadays many Finns look back wistfully to a time when wild strawberry plants were plentiful—it seems like the happy hunting grounds of old are nowhere to be found at all any more.
 For the same reason Finns get their berry tooth satisfied every year with bucketfuls of small farm grown strawberries.

-Harvest time: Leaves June - july, berries August
+Harvest time: leaves June to July, berries August

 Blackcurrant is native in Finland.
-Originally it was a species of flooded land which is adapted to varying, sometimes quite wet conditions.
+Originally, it was a species of flooded land adapted to varying, sometimes quite wet conditions.
 When not in fruit, black currant is best distinguished from red currants by the strong smell of its leaves.
 Blackcurrant got it's name "black wine berry" in Finland after monks in monasteries started to use blackcurrant for wine.